awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-private-offers-subscribing-ami-private-offer.md

  When you're ready to configure the AMI, choose **Continue to Configuration**\.
 You must complete the subscription process for each use of the product\.

-## Steps to Subscribe to a Custom Duration or Multi\-Year AMI Private Offer<a name="buyer-private-offers-subscribing-ami-annual-private-offer-steps"></a>
+## Subscribing to a custom duration or multi\-year AMI private offer<a name="buyer-private-offers-subscribing-ami-annual-private-offer-steps"></a>

 You must accept the private offer on the AWS Marketplace website\.
 You can't accept it on the You can't accept it on the AWS Marketplace console or the Amazon EC2 console\.